 Stunned, I returned to my seat surrounded by a shield of Grace.

 “Thank you.
-I’m very happy!” the Man Thirsty for God jubilantly told me after the mass.
+I’m very happy!” the stranger jubilantly told me after the mass.
 “How can I continue to enjoy this peace and happiness?” he inquired.
 Ask the celebrant for spiritual guidance during the social hour, I suggested.

 Who was that mysterious man?

 Click on the following link to unveil the mystery.